Tyrost/Smart-Inventory-Demand-System/README.md

-Most people throw data at an ML model and pray

 # Smart-Inventory-Demand-System Dev Log

 ## Overview

-SmartInventory AI is a cloud-deployable platform that predicts upcoming trends and demand spikes across content categories just like forecasting which pins, tags, or product types users will engage with next week or next month.

-It helps content teams, ad managers, or algorithm engineers prepare inventory or promotion strategies ahead of time.
+SmartInventory AI is a cloud-deployable inventory demand prediction system that uses historical sales data, statistical analysis, and machine learning to forecast product demand.

+It can predict upcoming trends and demand spikes across different product categories, helping teams plan restocking, promotions, and inventory allocation ahead of time.

+The platform integrates with MySQL for structured data storage, uses AWS Lambda for scalable execution, and supports both command-line simulation and automated forecasting pipelines.
+Predictions are generated using a trained Random Forest Regressor with metrics such as MAE and RMSE to measure accuracy.

 ## June 14th